 For Paraty Bay as a whole, insights from seven years of partnerships among communities, fishers and university researchers have been compiled.
-A series of workshops involving fishers and community members from Tarituba, Trindade and Praia do Sono to discuss these insights as well as advances and barriers to community conservation and commons governance took place in the 2nd semester of 2017.
-Through these initiatives, locals could better appreciate the usefulness of research.
+A series of upcoming workshops involving fishers and community members from Tarituba, Trindade and Praia do Sono will discuss these insights as well as advances and barriers to community conservation and commons governance.
+The three communities will also host further workshops about learning processes involving governance in coastal communities and protected areas.